-Options on futures–otherwise called futures options or commodity options–may seem like a complex topic for these relatively new to derivatives and somewhat unnecessary for those with experience.
-But combining futures with options provides traders with a number of benefits, like the ability to hedge existing futures options, trade around the clock, or enhance leverage [for more commodity futures news and analysis subscribe to our free newsletter].
+Options on futures, also known as futures options or commodity options, may seem like a complex topic for those relatively new to derivatives and somewhat unnecessary for those with experience.
+But combining futures with options provides traders with a number of benefits such as the ability to hedge existing futures options, trade around the clock, and enhance leverage.

 Introduction to Options and Futures

-Before embarking on trading futures options, traders should have first a solid understanding of both futures and options independently.
+Before embarking on trading futures options, traders should first have a solid understanding of both futures and options separately.
 Here’s a brief primer before going any further:

-- Futures contracts enable buyers to secure the future delivery of a security–usually a commodity–at a specific price on a specific date.
-These contracts were originally used by commercial entities to protect themselves against price volatility, but they have since evolved into a tool that speculators can also use to bet on future price direction.
-There are two types of futures: Physical futures involve the actual delivery of the underlying asset to buyers, while cash-settled futures involve settling the differences in cash.
+- Futures contracts enable buyers to secure the future delivery of a security, usually a commodity, at a specific price on a specific date.
+These contracts were originally used by commercial entities to protect themselves against price volatility, but they have since evolved into a tool that speculators can use to bet on future price direction.
+There are two types of futures: physical futures involve the actual delivery of the underlying asset to buyers, while cash-settled futures involve settling the differences in cash.

 How Do Options on Futures Work?